Hisham Elhaddad is a Co-Founder and Managing Partner at HOF Capital, where he focuses on machine learning, robotics and enterprise software.

 Karim holds a Bachelor’s Degree in Finance with a Minor in Computer Information Systems from Bentley University.
 Karim is fluent in English, Arabic and French.

-Paul Quigley is an analyst at HOF Capital.
+Paul Quigley is an Associate at HOF Capital.
 In addition to traditional VC analyst duties, his responsibilities include building out HOF’s technology stack, which is used to source deals and test investment hypotheses.

 He previously was a Software Engineer at Addepar, a technology startup providing financial insights to wealth managers ($1tr+ tracked on platform).
 Prior to that he was a Forward Deployed Engineer at Palantir ($20bn market cap, third largest US startup), working with a prominent hedge fund client.
 In addition he worked at BlazeMeter, an Israeli testing-as-a-service startup (acq’d by CA Technologies) doing digital marketing for them.